maayeesha/maayeesha.github.io/README.md

-A repository for my person Github portfolio page using HTML and markdown.
+A repository for my personal Github portfolio page using HTML and markdown.